 Martin Landau, who portrayed Rollin Hand in the original series, expressed his own disgust concerning the film.
 In an MTV interview in October 2009, Landau stated, "When they were working on an early incarnation of the first one - not the script they ultimately did - they wanted the entire team to be destroyed, done away with one at a time, and I was against that.
 It was basically an action-adventure movie and not Mission.
 Mission was a mind game.
 The ideal mission was getting in and getting out without anyone ever knowing we were there.
 So the whole texture changed.
 Why volunteer to essentially have our characters commit suicide?
 I passed on it."
 He added, as a condemnation of the writers, "The script wasn't that good either."

 While the TGV is an electric train powered by overhead lines, no power lines are visible above during the train scene.
 The TGV was instead pulled by a diesel locomotive for the needs of the movie, making the pursuit on the roof and the helicopter flying behind it possible.

 There were rumours that Tom Cruise and Brian De Palma did not get along and they were fuelled by the director excusing himself at the last moment from scheduled media interviews before the film's theatrical release.

-Apple Computer had a $15 million promotion linked to the film that included a game, print ads and television spot featuring scenes from the TV show turned into the feature film; dealer and in-theatre promos; and a placement of Apple personal computers in the film.
-This was an attempt on Apple's part to improve their image after posting a $740 million loss in its fiscal second quarter.
+Apple Computer had a 15 million dollar promotion linked to the film that included a game, print ads and a television spot featuring scenes from the television show turned into a feature film; dealer and in-theatre promos; and a placement of Apple personal computers in the film.
+This was an attempt on Apple's part to improve their image after posting a 740 million dollar loss in its fiscal second quarter.